 - Consequences of infection include severe pneumonia, respiratory failure, liver and heart damage, prolonged fatigue, altered mental status, memory loss, and possibly death.

 - Prevention includes observing respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing with soap and water for 20 seconds [or using a hand sanitizer containing 60% alcohol]), and social distancing (remaining out of congregate settings, avoiding mass gatherings and public transportation, and maintaining a distance of 2 m [6 ft] from others), and consistent and correct wearing of an appropriate mask (ideally either a tightly fitting surgical mask or 2 separate masks).
 Mask wear is mandated when awaiting, boarding, traveling on, or disembarking all public conveyances (e.g., airplanes, ships, ferries, trains, subways, buses, taxis, ride-shares) traveling into, within, or out of the US.
-This order also applies to any indoor or outdoor transportation hub (airport, bus or ferry terminals, train or subway stations, seaports, ports of entry) in the US.
+This order (which expires on September 13, 2021) also applies to any indoor or outdoor transportation hub (airport, bus or ferry terminals, train or subway stations, seaports, ports of entry) in the US.

 Several vaccines are authorized for use in Canada, the EU, the UK, the US, and several other countries.